smkim1223/Note_Obsidian_Git/_PARA note taking/001 Project/PNNL routine/Peer review/AI Prompt for peer review comments.md

     - On page 13, the text discusses results from infrared spectroscopy to support claims about HCHO adsorption but incorrectly cites "Figure S3."
 Figure S3 in the supplementary information displays XPS data.
 The authors must carefully review their manuscript and supplementary materials to identify and cite the correct figure for the infrared spectroscopy data.

-# Clude summary
+# Clude point-by-point refine
-I was requested to conduct a peer review for submitted to scientific journal of The Innovation.
-With expertise in chemistry, chemical engineering, kinetics, and catalysis, I need to prepare comments from my notes below.
+I am preparing a peer review comments for submitted manuscript to Journal of Catalysis.
+So, I would need you to refine my note and summary in a statement format in a paragrph.

-So, please draft my review comments based on the note and the specific comments are need to be in the statement